Charles Dubois de Gennes

-Jean Charles Louis Dubois de Gennes (15 April 1814 – 15 May 1876) was a 19th-century French writer, journalist and chansonnier (singer-songwriter).
+Jean Charles Louis Dubois de Gennes (15 April 1814 – 15 May 1876) was a 19th-century French writer, journalist, and chansonnier (singer-songwriter).

-A former military and member of the Société du Caveau, collaborator of the Almanach pour rire, he is remembered for his correspondence with Victor Hugo.
+A former military man and member of the Société du Caveau, as well as a collaborator of the Almanach pour rire, he is remembered for his correspondence with Victor Hugo.

 He also published under the pseudonym Claudius Transiens.